 Goals of a Data Warehouse

-- Enable efficient development of reports that are accurate, performant, and secure, and that provide critical insights that improve business outcomes.
+- Enable efficient development of accurate, performant, and secure reports, which will provide critical insights to enhance business outcomes.

 - Support the efficient addition of new data sources while maintaining good performance and scalability.

 - Support future, unknown reporting needs, and be able to respond to changing business requirements quickly.

 When determining the right data warehouse architecture and design, the two most commonly discussed methods are the approaches of Ralph Kimball and Bill Inmon.
 The Kimball method was codified in the late 90’s (although certain elements have been around much longer) and emerged as the preferred method for efficiently creating modern, agile data warehouses.
 The Inmon data warehouse method, by contrast, is more representative of the traditional, monolithic enterprise data warehouse, also commonly known as the Corporate Information Factory (CIF).

 Blue Margin leans heavily on dimensional modeling (i.e., the Kimball approach) for architecting data warehouses, but also incorporates normalized data schemas (i.e., the Inmon approach) at the data warehouse level when warranted.
 In other words, we primarily adhere to the Kimball approach to data warehouse architecture but bring in elements of the Inmon approach when it will simplify data ingestion and storage processes.
 This hybrid approach, commonly referred to as a “Modern Data Warehouse,” is the preferred methodology of current luminaries in the space (see references at bottom).
 This paper will briefly discuss the pros and cons of both the Inmon and Kimball methods, and how Blue Margin uses them to deploy data warehouses that:

 - Enable a scalable, secure, and robust reporting data model